tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 The input handler module allows to register commands to certain keys by using the configuration or the interface.

-Load using `frts/InputHandler` in the utility module section of the load file.
+Load using `frts/InputHandler` in the `utilities` section of the load file.
+This is also the utility ID.
+It can be found in the static class `Sdl2Ids`.

 Will identify itself by the name `frts::InputHandler`.